yesnik/golang-guides/pointers.md

 # Pointers

 A *pointer* is a variable that stores the address of another variable.
+It *points* to the location where the variable can be found.

 - `&` operator generates a pointer of the variable.
 - `*` - is the *dereference operator* / *indirection operator*.
 It shows the pointer's underlying value.